louisrli/tribulations/index.md

 ## Scaffolding

-1. **Create view classes and templates for each level of the tree.** These classes should be subclasses of [`Marionette.View`](https://github.com/marionettejs/backbone.marionette/tree/master/docs) for each level of the experimental tree.
+### 1. Create view classes and templates for each level of the tree.

+These classes should be subclasses of [`Marionette.View`](https://github.com/marionettejs/backbone.marionette/tree/master/docs) for each level of the experimental tree.
 (Recall that in Javascript MV\* frameworks, views are actually more akin to the controllers of traditional MVC, containing more application logic).

     ```javascript
     // helper for click events